Bregada: Marching file

 Yogyakarta military clothing adopts European, Javanese, and Islamic elements.

-Unlike the Indonesian Army's marching regulations (PBB), bregada marching uses mixed Javanese and Dutch signals.
-For soldiers from South Sulawesi, the signals used adopt distorted Sulawesi languages (generally Makassarese and Bugis).
-For example, "jarengi mana malembuk besaro, nancongi besaro, madhinching malembuk besaro."
-Since the 1970s, bregada signals have been in full Javanese.
+Unlike the Indonesian Army's marching regulations (PBB), bregada marching uses mixed Javanese and Dutch commands.
+Soldiers from South Sulawesi often command in a mix of several Sulawesi languages (generally Makassarese and Bugis); for example, "jarengi mana malembuk besaro, nancongi besaro, madhinching malembuk besaro."
+Since the 1970s, bregada commands have been in full Javanese.

 There are two ways of walking, namely lampah macak and lampah rikat (march).
 Lampah macak is equivalent to a slow steady step, while lampah mars is equivalent to a regular fast step.
 Each bregada has a fixed line formation.
 In lampah macak, it starts from the trumpet player (if any), panji (company commander), flag bearer, rifle-carrying soldier, musical instrument player soldier, panji II (deputy company commander), rifle-carrying soldier, first spear sergeant, spear line, and finally second spear sergeant.
 The lampah rikatan starts with the trumpet player (if any), the soldier playing musical instruments, the ensign (company commander), the flag bearer, the soldier carrying the rifle, the panji II (deputy company commander), the soldier carrying the rifle, the first spear sergeant, the line of spears, and finally the second spear sergeant.